-Buckwheat Bread (Vegan, Gluten Free Recipe)
+Buckwheat Bread (Vegan, Gluten Free)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.Baking bread from scratch doesn’t have to be intimidating!
-Even beginners can make this fluffy buckwheat bread.
+Even beginners can make this soft, fluffy buckwheat bread.
 Buckwheat flour gives this hearty loaf a nutrient boost and a nutty flavor!
-It’s naturally vegan with a gluten-free option!
+It’s naturally vegan and dairy-free, with a gluten-free option!

 Nothing rivals the good vibes of homemade bread.
 It smells fantastic, tastes worlds better than store-bought, and it’s better for you!
 If yeast bread makes you nervous, don’t sweat it.
-This buckwheat bread recipe takes 10 minutes to prep, and you don’t even have to knead it.
+This homemade buckwheat bread recipe takes 10 minutes to prep, and you don’t even have to knead it.

 I like to enjoy my hearty slice slathered in peanut butter, topped with avocado, or covered with hummus and sliced cucumbers!
-When your base is buckwheat flour bread, any topping tastes delicious!
-It’s your slice, so dress it up the way you want.
+When your base is buckwheat flour bread, any topping tastes delicious.
+It’s your slice, so dress it up the way you want!

-👩🍳 Why This Recipe Works
+👩🏽🍳 Why This Recipe Works

 - Made with whole grains